lizmat/raku-all-modules/jonathanstowe/Audio-Sndfile/README.md

 The "examples" directory in the repository contains some sample code that may be useful or indicate how you might achieve a particular task.

+The full documentation is available as [Markdown](Documentation.md) or as POD withing the module file.

 ## Installation

 You will need to have "libsndfile"  installed on your system in order to